River, Lake, and Camping Accident Claim Attorneys in Arizona

 However, because camping often happens out in the wilderness, there is some assumption of risk for the campers.
 Filing a claim against a campground has its own challenges.
 When the campground is public and government-owned, it can be even more difficult.
 Federal, state, and municipal governments have certain immunities in place that bar citizens from filing claims against them.
 Even when you do have a case, there are different time limits and processes for filing a claim.

-If you have been injured in a river, lake, or camping accident, you only have two years from the date of your injuries to file a claim.
-There may be compensation available, and Breyer Law Offices, P.C., can help you get it.
-Don’t wait another minute, call (602) 267-1280 today to speak to an Arizona camping accident lawyer!
+If you have been injured in a river, lake, or camping accident in Arizona, you only have two years from the date of your injuries to file a claim.
+There may be compensation available, and our attorneys want to help you get it.
+Don’t wait another minute, call The Husband & Wife Law Team at (602) 457-6222 today to speak to an Arizona camping accident lawyer.

 - When a Day at the Lake Goes Wrong